julianperrott/WowClassicGrindBot/README.md

 For tricky parts you may want to record spots close together by using the 'Distance between spots' slider (Smaller number equals closer together).

 Once the path is complete click 'Save'.
-This path will be saved with a generic filename e.g.  Path_20201108112650.json, you will need to go into your \Json\path and rename it to something sensible.
+This path will be saved with a generic filename e.g. `Path_20201108112650.json`, you will need to go into your `/Json/path` and rename it to something sensible.

 ![Recording Path](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/Path_Recording.png)